 The basic components of file and communication systems as they support information systems are surveyed.
 This is a Writing in the Discipline (WID) course.

-Prerequisite: CIS 252 or CSCI 102 or MATH 245, AND CIS 301 or CSCI 157, or consent of department chair.
+Prerequisite: CIS 252 or CSCI 102 or MATH 245, AND CIS 301 or CSCI 157 or CSCI 212W, or consent of department chair.

 Offered: Fall, Spring.